-- The garage / garage / shed is required to store four (4) classic cars and a bus (approximately 11m long). - The owner has already purchased the garage kit. - The existing garage is not large enough to accommodate the vehicles and currently they are stored on the property and street, degrading the visual aesthetic of the locality. - The proposed garage will occupy 10.76% of the total site. - The proposed garage / shed will be obscured by proposed landscape screening which will reduce the overall bulk. - The 4.2m high roller door is required for ease of access of the bus and the storage of the bus. - The reduced side set back variation to 900mm will allow the provision of a 2.2m separation distance on the property between the proposed garage and dwelling for vehicular access to the backyard. - The proposed structure is not inconsistent with other structures in the locality and does not present an adverse precedent if approved.
+- The garage / garage / shed is required to store four (4) classic cars and a large heavy motor home vehicle (approximately 11m long). - The owner has already purchased the garage kit. - The existing garage is not large enough to accommodate the vehicles and currently they are stored on the property and street, degrading the visual aesthetic of the locality. - The proposed garage will occupy 10.76% of the total site. - The proposed garage / shed will be obscured by proposed landscape screening which will reduce the overall bulk. - The 4.2m high roller door is required for ease of access of the bus and the storage of the bus (a removable infill panel is proposed to fixed ordinarily to reduce the height of the opening when the motor home is not required to enter / exit the garage). - The reduced side set back variation to 900mm will allow the provision of a 2.2m separation distance on the property between the proposed garage and dwelling for vehicular access to the backvard. - The proposed structure is not inconsistent with other structures in the locality and does not present an adverse precedent if approved.